8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 3 Ways to Keep Other Insects Away From Hummingbird Feeders

 As mentioned before, your feeder can act like a “come and get it” bell, and all sorts of creatures will answer that call.
-Some of the methods used to keep bees away from feeders will work on other insects as well, but there are a few that are target-specific.
+Some of the methods used to keep bees away from hummingbird feeders will deter insects as well, but there are a few that are target-specific.

-1. Use Fishing Line to Hang the Feeder to Keep Ants Away
+1. Use a Fishing Line to Hang the Feeder to Keep Ants Away

 Ants can’t get a good grip on a fishing line, so they won’t be able to climb down the line to the feeder.